kasir-barati/awesome-js-ts/.github/README.md

 ## Regex

 An on going process to keep an up to date and complete list - Obviously as much as it is possible - Regex for almost every thing.

+## RabbitMQ

+How you can connect and create channels, queues, and different exchanges.
+Documented [here](./docs/rabbitmq.md) and sample codes are [here](../src/rabbitmq/).